 Top 10 Alternative Christmas Trees

 While some may argue that it isn’t Christmas until the fragrant smell of pine wafts through the house, gone are the days where this is your only tree option, come December 1.
-For those who aren’t afraid of bending the Christmas rules of tradition, here are some Christmas tree alternatives to try out.
+For those who aren’t afraid of bending the Christmas rules of tradition, here are some Christmas tree alternatives to try out, all sourced from Pinterest.

 It’s amazing what a few fairy lights can do.
-This tree, made from flat, horizontal slabs of wood, attached to the wall, is brought to life by a string of white fairy lights around the edges.
+This tree, made from pieces of wood and sticks, attached to the wall, is brought to life by a string of white fairy lights around the edges.
 We think white decorations work well with the natural, earthy tones of the timber, but hey, who are we to stop you if you want to get colour-happy.

 While we’re on the subject, you can also get crafty with some driftwood branches, and some decent glue.
 Or for even less fuss, try placing thin branches in a decorative vase and decorate with lots of colourful mini baubles.
 It means you can have more than one tree in the house (or better yet, one in every room).